gaitaldawamneh/jira-clone/README.md

  - A transition component
  - The toast is in the app file so must be alwaysshown in during surfing the routes
 ## functions I learned:
- - setTimeout, uniqueId, queryString.parse, omit,stringify,querystring.stringify(produce an URL query string)
+ - setTimeout, uniqueId, queryString.parse, omit,stringify,querystring.stringify(produce an URL query string),useRouteMatch()
  - history.(functions)
 ## functions created I learned:
  queryStringToObject,objectToQueryString